Hossein Noori Hamedani: Views and activities

 '... fight the Jews and vanquish them so that the conditions for the advent of the Hidden Imam be met.'
 His comments were published on Fars news agency website.
 (However, Fars "took the report off its web site several hours after its publication, and other Iranian media outlets close to the conservatives refrained from citing it".)

 Noori Hamadani described 7th-century Medina as "the center of Zionists" and portrayed the mass killing of its Jewish Banu Qurayza inhabitants as a necessary step to strengthen Islam and crush "the bastion of global arrogance."

 In connection with the Iranian legislature's ratification of a bill on Iranian membership in the UN Convention on the Elimination of All Forms of Discrimination Against Women (CEDAW), ISNA reported Nuri-Hamadani issued a statement on 2 August 2003 describing the convention as "calamitous and tragic", as well as "a Western and U.S. ploy to harm Islam."
 According to him, when the convention was brought to Qom, all the religious authorities opposed it as contrary to Islam.

-He condemned the 2023 protest burning of the Quran in Sweden, and emphasized that the western claims about freedom of expression and human rights claims, are nothing but a "sheer lie" and a pretext to justify the crimes of the protesters.
+He condemned the 2023 protest burning of the Quran in Sweden and emphasized that the western claims about freedom of expression and human rights claims are nothing but a "sheer lie" and a pretext to justify the crimes of the protesters.

 In contrast to other hardline views, in 2022 he was quoted by the state-run IRNA news agency as stating in regards to the Mahsa Amini protests, “it is necessary for officials to listen to people’s demands and solve their problems and be sensitive to their rights”.

 He turned 100 in March 2025.

+Publications

+Noori-Hamedani has authored numerous works on Islamic jurisprudence, theology, and ethics, including: